 all business transacted at an annual general meeting with the exception of business listed above under paragraph 4.1 (a).

+Electronic Participation

+The Board may determine, in its discretion, to hold any general meeting in whole or in part by Electronic Means so as to allow some or all members to participate in the meeting remotely.

+Where a general meeting is to be conducted using Electronic Means, the Board must take reasonable steps to ensure that all participants are able to communicate and participate in the meeting adequately.

+Persons participating by Electronic Means are deemed to be present at such general meeting.

 Requirement of Quorum

 Business, other than the election of Chair and the adjournment or termination of the meeting, must not be conducted at a general meeting at a time when a quorum is not present.